Courtship and marriage in Tudor England: Courtship

 Courtship describes a period intended for couples to get to know each other and develop personal affection, before deciding if a marriage should be pursued.
 The structure of courtship is surrounded by the economic possessions that could be brought into a potential marriage, whether that be of property, dowry, jointures or other settlements.

 The practice of exchanging gifts and tokens throughout the period of courting demonstrates the social importance of the stages leading towards marriage.
 Gifts accompanied courtship in the form of a man proving coins, trinkets or clothing to the woman he is trying to woo.
 These items represented not only personal matters but defined socially public relations, as these gifts of tokens were often brought by intermediaries who acted as witnesses to the ordeal.
 This is displayed in the case of William Hanwell, who assigned two pennies to an intermediary that would hand the gift over to his partner.
 It ensured if any form of contract (see Law section) were to take place, there would be a reliable witness that could properly testify.
-It was common for couples to express a form of acceptance towards each other, however, this could often lead to unintentional marriages arriving from courtship.
+It was common for couples to express a form of acceptance towards each other; however, this could often lead to unintentional marriages arriving from courtship.
 According to the Records of Matrimonial Contract Litigation, in 1519 William Hanwell and his partner exchanged present consent.
 This was a form of contract that made the couple married instantaneously.
 It is evident from the records that the woman later challenged this marriage.
 However, two witnesses which were present during the consent were able to testify, which made the marriage legally binding.

+Gift giving could continue into marriage as in the example of "Robert Mindum, who between 1593 and 1612, produced and engraved objects made from animal horn and bone.
+He then gave these to his friends, and also to his wife, Jane Mindum."